anhpngt/merlion_sauvc/README.md

 ### SSH
 From ground PC:
 ```
-ssh ugv@192.168.1.119
+ssh usv@192.168.1.119
 ```
 or
 ```
-ssh ugv@ugv-nuc
+ssh usv@usv
 ```

 Add these lines on ground PC into *~/.bashrc* to work with NUC ROS master
 ```
 export ROS_MASTER_URI=http://192.168.1.119:11311
-export ROS_IP=192.168.1.xxx
+export ROS_IP=192.168.1.xxx # your `hostname -I` result
 ```
-Remove (comment) those line if you want to work with a local ROS master
+Remove (comment) those lines if you want to work with a local ROS master

 ### Manual Motor Control
 ```